FireDynamics/LEDSmokeAnalysis/README.md

 Hough transformation -> get lines

-find xyz-space (from plane) (median of all cameras? seems complicated if leds are not labeld the same[missing led from one angle])
+find xyz-space (from plane) (median of all cameras? seems complicated if leds are not labeled the same[missing led from one angle])